"The creation of a thousand forests is in one acorn."

 Think Generationally

-Consider what you're creating for those who come after.
-Plant trees whose shade you'll never sit in.
-Build systems that keep producing after you're gone.
+Consider what we're creating for those who come after.
+Plant trees whose shade we'll never sit in.
+Build systems that keep producing after we're gone.

 Trust Abundance